matkoniecz/osm_bot_abstraction_layer/README.md

 For example, automated edit may change many objects across large area.
 In that case it is preferable to split it into multiple edits to avoid country-sized bounding boxes.
 This logic is may be written in way reusable between different automated edits.

+# Contributing

+First contact with any project is crucial, so please report any and all issues in this readme.
+If you needed tool like this but decided to not use it for some fixable reason - please open an issue!

+Reports about how documentation can be improved, bug reports, pull requests are welcomed!

+Pull requests are welcomed from smallest typo to big new features - though in case of huge changes it is always a good idea to start from opening an issue.

 # Purpose

 This tool is for people who are at once